SlimeCubed/SlugBaseRemix/Docs/articles/scene-tutorial.md

 # CustomScene
 A CustomScene is Slugbase's method of allowing an easy way for mod creators to add slugcat-specific scenes, such as unique select screens, sleep screens, or even intro sequences.

-CustomScenes are stored either in the `slugbase/scenes/` folder as unique .json files, or inside of (insert link)[CustomSlideshow]s.
+CustomScenes are stored either in the `slugbase/scenes/` folder as unique .json files, or inside of [CustomSlideshow](https://github.com/nonAssociatedIdiot/SlugBaseRemixExtraDocs/edit/master/Docs/articles/scene-tutorial.md)s.
 # Basic Usage
 ## "id"
 `MenuScene.SceneID` (acts like a `string`)\